-While looking for things to wager on in 2020 while most sports were canceled or delayed, you might have noticed “virtual sports” showing up at more and more online sportsbooks.
+While looking for things to wager on in the end of 2020 and moving into 2021, due to a lot of sports being canceled or delayed, you might have noticed “virtual sports” showing up at more and more online sportsbooks.

 Although many regular sports are now back in session, virtual sports appear to be here to stay.

 In fact, I have actually noticed more websites offering virtual sports betting this fall than I did a few months back during the lockdown.